-For over 30 years, Winstead’s land use practice has been second to none in the state of Texas and the southwest.
-Winstead’s robust land use experience spans the entire real estate asset class from single-family homes to multibillion dollar mixed-use developments.
+For over 40 years, Winstead’s land use practice has helped clients with the full range of land use issues throughout Texas and across the country.
+Winstead’s robust land use experience spans the entire real estate asset class from single family homes to multibillion dollar mixed-use development.

 Deftly navigating the complicated entanglement of local politics, convoluted local regulations, public hearings, and bureaucracy, Winstead’s land use attorneys couple a mastery of the technical subject matter with sound, practical advice based on years of experience working with elected officials, appointed officials, city staff members, and community stakeholders.
 We find creative solutions to complicated problems with the primary goal of adding value for our clients.